panditdhamdhere/Compose/README.md

 5. ### No private or public functions

    No contract or library may have a function declared private or public.
 For example: `function approve(address _spender, uint256 _value) private { ...`.
-This means all functions in contracts must be delcared `internal` or `external`.
+This means all functions in contracts must be declared `internal` or `external`.

 6. ### No external functions in Solidity libraries

    No Solidity library may have any external functions.
 For example: `function name() external view returns (string memory)`.
-All functions in Solidity libraries must be delcared `internal`.
+All functions in Solidity libraries must be declared `internal`.

 7. ### No `using for` in Solidity libraries